MiniZinc/libminizinc/docs/en/sat.rst

   :caption: Cardinality constraints by binary decision diagrams (:download:`bddsum.mzn <examples/bddsum/bddsum.mzn>`). :playground:`bddsum`

-We can implement :mzn:`bool_sum_eq` using binary decision diagrams using the code shown in :mzn:`ex:bddsum`.
+We can implement :mzn:`bool_sum_eq` using binary decision diagrams using the code shown in :numref:`ex-bddsum`.
 The cardinality constraint is broken into two cases: either the first element :mzn:`x[1]` is :mzn:`true`, and the sum of the remaining bits